 How to Report a Traumatic Birth Experience

-After the CBC National coverage of Canadian women’s experiences with traumatic births, which was released at the end of last year in Annie Burns-Pieper’s article, “’Stop!
+After the CBC National coverage of Canadian’s experiences with traumatic births, which was released at the end of last year in Annie Burns-Pieper’s article, “’Stop!
 Stop!’: Canadian women share stories of alleged mistreatment in the delivery room1,” it has become clear to ASAC that mistreatment in childbirth is largely under reported.
 The Society of Obstetricians and Gynecology of Canada (SOGC) CEO, Jennifer Blake, was mentioned in Burns-Pieper’s article as not being aware of issues of abuse and mistreatment.
 This is shocking to us at ASAC as we have been occasionally publishing these stories for nearly 40 years.
 It also directly contradicts CBC Calgary’s more recent article entitled, “Alberta women 2½ times more likely to suffer physical trauma from childbirth than OECD average, study says2,” which reported on a new study by the Canadian Institute for Health Information (CIHI)3.

 “ASAC fully believes that your contribution can be the foundation for change within the Alberta health care system,” Dana Weatherhead, President of ASAC.